CartoDB/documentation/app/content/angular/getting-started.md

 Then the features are grouped by store type and counted using the `groupValuesByColumn` method.
 This method returns an array of key-value properties with the store type (category) as the key and the number of stores as the value.
 We call this method using the store type as the keys column and the store revenue as the values column.

 This method uses a map-reduce approach: in the map stage, we assign the store to its category (store type) and in the reduce stage we accumulate the store revenue.
-Instead of summing up the revenues for each of the store types, we are simplifying the calculation and we are just returning the number of elements (stores) per category (store type).
+Instead of summing the revenues for each of the store types, we are simplifying the calculation and just returning the number of elements (stores) per category (store type).

 ```typescript
 function groupValuesByColumn(data: [], valuesColumn: string, keysColumn: string) {